-Your recent blood test has shown your diabetes is well controlled and at present there are no changes to make to your medication.
-Please see the attached information leaflet for more advice lifestyle changes you can take to keep you healthy for longer by continuing to manage your diabetes well.

-If you have any questions please book a telephone appointment with our HCA to discuss this further.
+Your recent blood test has shown non diabetic hyperglycemia previously known as pre diabetes.
+This means your blood sugar is elevated and that you are at risk of becoming diabetic in the future.
+Please see the attached information leaflet for more advice on preventing this.
+If you have any questions, please book a telephone appointment with our HCA to discuss this further.
 If you would like help addressing your weight or any lifestyle advice then please book an appointment with Our Healthy Lifestyle Advisors, these appointments can be booked at reception or through the healthy lifestyle team on 01952 382582.

-Please contact us in 6 months time for a further blood test, so we can continue to monitor your health, and ensure you attend your eye screening appointments, which should come via the post.
+Please contact us in 6 months time for a further blood test, so we can continue to monitor your health.